Twitter urges users to change passwords after computer glitch

-(Reuters) - Twitter Inc (TWTR.N) urged its more than 330 million users to change their passwords after a glitch caused some of them to be stored in plain text on its internal computer system.
+(Reuters) - Twitter Inc urged its more than 330 million users to change their passwords after a glitch caused some of them to be stored in plain text on its internal computer system.

 The social network said it had fixed the glitch and that an internal investigation had found no indication passwords were stolen or misused by insiders, but it urged all users to consider changing their passwords “out of an abundance of caution.”